The New Moon In Gemini Is Asking Us To Let Go Of The Past

 Ready for a fresh start?
-The new moon in Gemini is happening on 30th May, and it's providing us with a clean slate to help kick off the start to summer.
+The new moon in Gemini is happening on 30th May, and it's providing us with a clean slate to help kick off the start of winter.
 Gemini is one of the most lighthearted signs of the zodiac, so this energy will feel easygoing, positive, and hopeful — three things that we all need right now.

 "With this moon in Gemini, we may have many new ideas and different ways of approaching things," says Leslie Hale, psychic astrologer at Keen.com.
 "Information and ideas will flow on a Gemini moon, so this will be a great time to take new approaches to old problems."
 By doing so, we can create a more harmonious way of communicating with those around us.
 Be open with the people you care about right now — good things often come from honesty, so don't hold back your thoughts, ideas, or even concerns during this new moon cycle.